 At Thameside Primary School, we understand that communication is a key aspect in every child’s learning so that they develop the knowledge, skills, self-belief and motivation to be successful in both their current learning and throughout their lives.
 We provide opportunities for all of our pupils to develop their use and understanding of Standard English to their full potential in all aspects of speaking, listening, reading and writing, including spelling and handwriting.

-In Reading, we teach a guided reading curriculum that covers key skills needed to become a great reader - understanding inference, retrieval of information, authorial intent, understanding of text layout to name a few.
-We teach using many of the resources from the Literacy tree across the academy.
-Children access author based book collections, the school library, have high quality reading experiences such Senior Leadership Recommended Read assemblies and teachers ensure that children regularly read at home and in school.
+In Reading, we teach a guided reading curriculum that covers the key skills needed to become a great reader - understanding inference, retrieval of information, authorial intent, prediction and understanding text layout to name a few.
+Children access author based book collections, the school library, and have high quality reading experiences such as weekly Senior Leadership Recommended Read assemblies.
+Teachers ensure that children read regularly at home and in school.

-The systematic teaching of phonics has a high priority throughout Foundation Stage and Key Stage 1.
-Phonics is taught daily to all children in Foundation Stage, Year 1 and those in Year 2 who have not passed phonics screening in Year 1.
-Letters and Sounds is used as the spine for delivery of the phonics sessions.
+The systematic teaching of phonics has a high priority throughout the Early Years Foundation Stage and Key Stage 1.
+Phonics is taught daily to all children in EYFS, Year 1 and those in Year 2 who have not passed the phonics screening check in Year 1.
+The Little Wandle Letters and Sounds Revised phonics and reading programme is used as the spine for delivery of the phonics sessions.
 Staff systematically teach learners the relationship between sounds and the written spelling patterns, or graphemes, which represent them.
 Phonics is delivered in a whole class format because it enables staff to ensure application across subjects embedding the process in a rich literacy environment for early readers.
 Intervention is planned for those children who are working below expected levels.

 For more information on Little Wandle click here